TJGaspar/Mean-Mern3/README.md

 1- Open a command window
-2- On the command window go to the root of the folder where you have the project 3- Run the command "npm install" to install the dependencies 4- Run the command "npm start" to start the API
+2- On the command window go to the root of the folder where you have the project 3- Run the command "npm install" to install the dependencies 4- Run the command "ng serve" to start the API

 ---

-How to use:
+How to use:§

 ---